rocky-linux/documentation/en/rocky/8/guides/dokuwiki_server.md

 # DokuWiki Server

+# Prerequisites And Assumptions

+* A Rocky Linux instance installed on a server, container, or virtual machine.
+* Comfort with modifying configuration files from the command line with an editor (our examples here will use _vi_, but you can substitute your favorite editor)
+* Some knowledge about web applications and setup.
+* Our example will use the [Apache Sites Enabled](apache-sites-enabled.md) for setup, so it is a good idea to review that routine if you plan on following along.
+* We will be using "wiki-doc.yourdomain.com" as the domain name throughout this example.
+* We will assume throughout this document that you are the root user or can get there with _sudo_.
+* We are assuming a fresh install of the OS, however that is **NOT** a requirement.

 # Introduction

 Documentation can take many forms in an organization.
 Having a repository that you can reference for that documentation is invaluable.
 A wiki (which means _quick_ in Hawaiian), is a way to keep documentation, process notes, corporate knowledge bases, and even code examples, in a centralized location.
 IT professionals who maintain a wiki, even secretly, have a built-in insurance policy against forgetting an obscure routine.

 DokuWiki is a mature, fast, wiki that runs without a database, has built in security features, and is relatively easy to deploy.
 For more information on what DokuWiki can do, check out their [web page](https://www.dokuwiki.org/dokuwiki).

-DokuWiki is just one of many wiki's available.
-It should be noted that DokuWiki is relatively lightweight and can run on a server that is already running other services, provided you have space and memory available.
+DokuWiki is just one of many wiki's available, though it's a pretty good one.
+One big pro is that DokuWiki is relatively lightweight and can run on a server that is already running other services, provided you have space and memory available.

-# Prerequisites And Assumptions

-* A Rocky Linux instance installed on a server, container, or virtual machine.
-* Comfortable modifying configuration files from the command line with an editor (our examples here will use _vi_, but you can substitute your favorite editor)
-* Somewhat knowledgeable about web applications and setup.
-* Our example will use the [Apache Sites Enabled](apache-sites-enabled.md) for setup, so it is a good idea to review that routine if you plan on following along.
-* We will be using "wiki-doc.yourdomain.com" as the domain name throughout this example.
-* We will assume throughout this document that you are the root user or can get there with _sudo_.
-* We are assuming a fresh install of the OS, however that is **NOT** a requirement.

 # Installation